antony-jr/postmarketos-asus-z00l/README.md

 Also download TWRP for this device from [here](https://twrp.me/asus/asuszenfone2laser720p.html).

 **IMPORTANT NOTE: After executing the following commands below, You have to hold your power button and volume down key soon after reboot.
 Only press it until you see your asus logo.
-If you miss this and your phone boots normally then you have to repeat this entire process and also execute the download below commands once again.**
+If you miss this and your phone boots normally then you have to repeat this entire process and also execute the down below commands once again.**

 Now execute the following command,